edzzn/khalilstemmler-blog/src/pages/wiki/stable-dependency-principle.md

 - ECMAScript approved language constructs: `Number.toFixed()`, `JSON.stringify()`.
 - Higher-level policies like domain-layer classes: [entities](/articles/typescript-domain-driven-design/entities/), [value objects](/articles/typescript-value-object/), [domain events](/blogs/domain-driven-design/where-do-domain-events-get-dispatched/).
+- GraphQL schemas: the client-side relies on it, and the service-side implements it.

 ### Examples of volatile components

 - Front ends.
-Architecturally, front-end applications are very volatile compared to backend.
+Architecturally, front-end applications are very volatile compared to backend services.
 The styles, layout, html, css, etc are constantly being changed.
-Browser testing tools Cypress.io or Selenium rely on the styles and layout of the view.
-Because the view is so volatile, those tests constantly need to be rewritten.
+This makes  testing on the client-side challenging and often times fruitless.
+When writing Cypress.io or Selenium tests, best practices dictate to refrain from writing tests that rely on the implementation details (styles, css tags, ids, pixels, etc).
+Instead, work to verify correctness by testing against the _behaviour_.
+Even with our best efforts, unless an application has completely converged, it's more likely that behaviour on the client-side will change, requiring tests to constantly need to be rewritten.
 - Classes with no clear [single responsibility](/articles/solid-principles/single-responsibility/).
+Change originates from the actors/roles that rely on a component.
+The more actors/roles that rely on a component, the more reasons it has to change.
+If more than one actor/role relies on a component (or we're not sure who owns it), the component is said to have _no singular responsibility_.

 ---